 The joys of glamping in Florida

-I don’t fit that demographic, but I have experienced the joys of glamping, which is all about having a memorable outdoor experience.
+I am not a influencer on ‘gram, but I have experienced the joys of glamping, which is all about having a memorable outdoor experience.

-Twice my husband and I have spent two nights at the eco-tents at Flamingo in Everglades National Park.
+Three times my husband and I have spent nights at the eco-tents at Flamingo in Everglades National Park.
 Other than bring-your-own-gear camping, it’s the only place to stay in the national park, with the nearest town being Florida City, 45 miles away.

 When it drizzled shortly after sunrise, we sat on our covered deck, toasty and dry, sipping our coffee.